yurikoex/knaves-out/docs/rules/README.md

 #### Chaos Court

 The chaos court doesn't care if it wins.
-It just wants chaos to reign and restore the origins of exists.
-A chaos soup.
+This group of rulers are so busy clashing with each other they barely get anything done.

 Possible **Chaos Courts**:
 - Jack of Diamonds, Queen of Clubs, King of Hearts